Our feline family members can be finicky about what they eat – but if they want human food, it might not be the best idea.

 - Alcohol – Alcohol can cause intoxication, lack of coordination, poor breathing, abnormal acidity and potentially even a coma or death.

-- Chocolate – Chocolate usually contains caffeine as well as theobromine and theophylline, which can be toxic and cause heart arrhythmias, muscle tremors, or seizures.
+- Chocolate – chocolate is dangerous to feed to cats as it usually contains caffeine as well as theobromine and theophylline, which can be toxic and cause heart arrhythmias, muscle tremors, or seizures.

 - Citrus oil extracts – Can cause vomiting.